oxideai/mlx-rs/README.md

 * `metal` - enables metal (GPU) usage in MLX
 * `accelerate` - enables using the accelerate framework in MLX

+## Versioning

+For simplicity, the main crate `mls-rs` follows MLX’s versioning, allowing you to easily see which MLX version you’re using under the hood.
+The `mlx-sys` crate follows the versioning of `mlx-c`, as that is the version from which the API is generated.
+The `mlx-macros` crate uses its own versioning, as those macros are developed independently by us.

 ## Community

 If you are excited about the project or want to contribute, don't hesitate to join our [Discord](https://discord.gg/jZvTsxDX49)!